angellutz/SeedBruteforce/README.md

 ✅ Works for all wallets!

-✅ BSC, ETH, BTC and MORE BLOCKCHAINS!
+✅ BSC, ETH, BTC, and MORE BLOCKCHAINS!

 ✅ Works with the speed of light!